Deutschland sucht den Superstar: Finalists

+Elimination chart

 Criticisms and controversies

 The German Cultural Council accused RTL "malicious disregard" for humanity after a 17-year-old had a nervous breakdown during his audition.
 The Kommission für Jugendmedienschutz opened a review procedure against Deutschland sucht den Superstar and KJM boss Wolf-Dieter Ring stated that "the manner in which contestants are humiliated on the show could have detrimental effects on young viewers."

 Elli Erl, the winner of season 2, confirmed that RTL asked for fake stories when she participated in the show.
 Again, in season 8, RTL created fake stories.
 RTL misquoted DSDS season 8 candidate Anna-Carina Woitschack.
 In an interview, Anna-Carina was quoted as saying "It was cut together all wrong.
 I never said that I hate Sarah – but on the contrary, I do not hate Sarah Engels.
 That is what I said.
 But it was cut this way by RTL, because it looks good for the show."